prakashpandey/binary/README.md

 ## Why?

-I was some time and was in fun mood. i amd my friend used it to chat on whatsapp group.
+I was having some free time and was in fun mood. i amd my friend used it to chat on whatsapp group.

 ### Download binaries

 - Download the binaries for your os using the [link](https://github.com/prakashpandey/binary/tree/master/target).

-### Build natively

-- `go get -u github.com/prakashpandey/binary`

-- `cd binary`

-- `go build`

 ### How to use it?